widjajs/Custom_Interpreter/README.md

 Note: debug flags for assembly and bytecode output can be enabled in utility.h

-Note: If you are getting "permission denied" errors when running ```bash build.sh```, allow permission by running:
+Note: If you are getting "permission denied" errors when running `build.sh`, allow permission by running:
 ```bash
 chmod +x build.sh
 ```